Technoholic Formula Changes - Year 19!

 Of course, as I am wont to do on my Technoholic anniversary days, those being April 9th, I have also performed an additional update for you, on top of the rollover and the primary project I'm working on.
 Thus, I have crafted what may well be my last work of Professor Zog's inexplicable collection of foes, the brilliant chemist and petty madman known to the world as Basil Drake.

-View the current year of Technohol 13 history!
+View the twentieth year of Technohol 13 history!

 View the eighteenth year of Technohol 13 history!